bravecollective/neucore-mumble-plugin/README.md

 ## How it works

-The plugin uses its own database that the Neucore service plugin fills and the Mumble authenticator script will read.
+The plugin uses its own database, which is populated by the Neucore service plugin and read by the Mumble authenticator script.

 ### Permissions

-All groups from anyone that creates a Mumble account in Neucore will be added to the Mumble server.
+All groups of anyone who creates a Mumble account in Neucore are added to the Mumble server.
 They are then available as groups in the ACL configuration.

-Accounts that are members of the "banned" group (see NEUCORE_PLUGIN_MUMBLE_BANNED_GROUP) will not be able to connect to Mumble.
+Accounts that are members of the "banned" group (see NEUCORE_PLUGIN_MUMBLE_BANNED_GROUP) cannot connect to Mumble.

 ### Names

-The Mumble display name is set to the EVE character name, optionally followed by one or more tags.
+The Mumble display name is set to the name of the EVE character, optionally followed by one or more tags.

-Tags are added according to the configuration from the service plugin.
-Only the first from the list is used, with two exceptions:
+The tags are added according to the configuration of the service plugin.
+Only the first one from the list is used, with two exceptions:

 - CEO: This tag is added additionally.
-- Pronouns: If the assign tag matches a predefined list (He/Him, She/Her, They/Them etc.) it is also added additionally.
+- Pronouns: If the assigned tag matches a predefined list (He/Her, She/Her, She/She, etc.), it will also be added additionally.

 ## Requirements